I Know It's Fiction. Shut Up.

 Warning: Proceed only if you’re cool with superhero tangents written by someone who definitely does not work for Marvel except in her own head.

-We missed out, but I still want in…mainly because getting into Hall H feels like a goal to justify the unhinged emotional investment I’ve made in fictional people.
+We missed out, but I am undeterred, primarily because getting into Hall H feels like the ultimate justification for how invested I am in fictional characters.

-Last week, I wrote about what it feels like to fall in love with movies that stay with you, hit you in your soul, and change you.
-That kind of connection is rare now, I feel.
+Last week, I wrote about what it feels like to fall in love with movies that stay with you, maybe even change you.
+I fear that kind of connection is rare now.

-But every once in a while, something breaks through and reminds you why you ever gave a damn in the first place.
+But every once in a while, something happens to remind you why you gave a damn in the first place.

-For me, that reminder came somewhere between the moment RDJ walked back on stage and that infamous cast announcement; it was made very clear to us all that the stakes were back.
+For me, that moment came somewhere between the moment RDJ walked back on stage and that infamous Avengers: Doomsday cast announcement; it was made very clear to us all that the stakes were back.

 I’m not a screenwriter, and I don’t run a billion-dollar franchise.
 I’m sure my loved ones were hoping that by this point in my life, I’d be writing think pieces on The Seventh Seal or pontificating on The Double Life of Veronique.

 Instead, here I am.
-Poring over MCU data like they pay me.
+Obsessing over the MCU like they pay me.

-Us nerds crave that type of theatre experience again, and chasing that high ever since has been frustrating.
+We nerds crave that type of theatre experience again, and chasing that high ever since has been frustrating to say the least.

 I never got into the Disney+ lineup.
-I did see Season 1 of Loki, partially because Hiddleston and Wilson are magic together.
+I did see part of Loki Season 1, partially because Hiddleston and Wilson are magic together.

 But even then, I still couldn’t finish it.
-The ending got spoiled for me, and in my head canon, if I don’t see it, it didn't happen.
+The ending got spoiled for me, and in my head canon, if I didn't see something, it never happened.
+(Me Before You taught me that lesson the hard way.)

-I hadn’t squirmed that much since The Incredible Hulk, a film so...off that even Edward Norton won't talk about it, and he starred in it.
-Which totally makes sense, since all its major issues seemingly all had one thing in common: him.
+I hadn’t squirmed that much since The Incredible Hulk, a movie that even Edward Norton won't talk about, and he starred in it.
+Which, in fact, makes sense, since all its major issues seemed to have one thing in common: him.

-Love and Thunder was somehow worse than that.
+Love and Thunder somehow managed to be worse than that.

 [3] I’m so sorry, Mr. Hemsworth.
 Still a big fan, though.
 Just… not of whatever that was.